Mend the gap: A smart repair algorithm for noisy polygonal tilings: Optional features

 Consider the example shown in in Figure \ref{four-sub-boundary-gap-example-fig}, where the {\tt smart\_repair} algorithm created a boundary of positive length between one of the two pairs of non-adjacent units.
 Generically this is the right thing to do, but it is certainly plausible that these four units might have been intended to intersect in a common corner point, with neither of the non-adjacent pairs sharing a boundary of positive length.
 In such a case, the length of the ``false" boundary created by the repair will typically be fairly small.
 There also may be other such short, ``false" boundaries of positive length due to overlaps and other minor inaccuracies in the original unit polygons.
 For applications such as redistricting where we want the adjacency relations between repaired units to be as accurate as possible, the {\tt smart\_repair} algorithm includes an optional step that converts all rook adjacencies with boundary length below a (typically very small) user-specified threshold to queen adjacencies.
 This is accomplished as follows: \begin{enumerate} \item For each adjacency below the threshold length, construct a disk centered at the midpoint of the line segment between the adjacency's endpoints and with radius slightly larger than half the adjacency's length; this guarantees that the entire adjacency is contained within the interior of the disk. \item Remove the disk by replacing each unit polygon that it intersects with the set difference of the unit polygon and the disk.\footnote{In order to avoid introducing small gaps and overlaps due to rounding errors during this process, the {\tt Maup} implementation of this step is similar to the first two steps of the primary algorithm: We construct the simplicial 1-complex consisting of the union of the boundary of the disk and the boundaries of all unit polygons intersecting the disk, polygonize this 1-complex, and reconstruct the unit polygons from the pieces that lie outside the disk.} \item For each sub-boundary of the gap created by removing the disk, assign to the adjacent unit polygon a ``pie piece" bounded by the sub-boundary and line segments from its endpoints to the center of the disk. \end{enumerate} An illustration of this process applied to the adjacency constructed in Figure \ref{four-sub-boundary-gap-example-fig} is shown in Figure \ref{small-rook-to-queen-example-fig}.

 In rare cases, it may happen that two or more of the disks constructed in Step (1) above intersect nontrivially.
-In this case, we take the convex hull of the union of these disks and apply the remainder of the procedure to this polygon, so that all of the small rook adjacencies within this polygon are converted to a single queen adjacency.
-For example, when we applied this procedure to the Colorado 2020 voting precinct map with a length threshold of 100 feet, we found 193 adjacencies below the threshold, including two pairs for which the disks overlapped.
+In this case, we take the convex hull of the union of these disks and apply the remainder of the procedure to this polygon (with the polygon's centroid replacing the center of the disk in the previous construction), so that all of the small rook adjacencies within this polygon are converted to a single queen adjacency.
+For example, when we applied this procedure to the Colorado 2020 voting precinct map with a length threshold of 100 feet, we found 188 adjacencies below the threshold, including two pairs for which the disks overlapped.
 One of these ``double disks" and its intersection with 5 precincts, together with the result of the conversion procedure, is shown in Figure \ref{small-rook-to-queen-double-disk-example-fig}.